micmejia/bible-dump/AMPC/Acts/Acts 1.md

-For John baptized with water, but not many days from now you shall be baptized with ([^a]placed in, introduced into) the Holy Spirit.
+For John baptized with water, but not many days from now you shall be baptized with (placed in, introduced into) the Holy Spirit.